Dshaw630/bethpage-tee-time-analysis/Thought_Process.md

     - regex to strip out time info after "@", maybe some helper columns and then concat?
     - N.B.!!! need to be aware of tee times booked in dec for early jan when converting to datetime
     - found 4 rows that do not extract as expected due to junk "details" entry, will be dropped to allow for better analysis
+    - also found 20 rows with tee time occuring before booking time.
+No clear explanation why so they will be treated as noise and dropped
       - will drop "details" at the conclusion of cleaning, this step extracted all the useful info
   - standardize status column to a binary(?) or at least more discrete set of values
   - drop booking source? seems useless